 Each room is equipped with basic comforts like air conditioning, a TV, a hot shower, and room service.
 The hotel also has luggage storage, ironing services, and laundry facilities.
 Wi-Fi is available as well.
 Bentley’s Hotel is 3 km away from Marine Drive, the Chhatrapati Shivaji Terminus Railway Station is 2 km while the Chhatrapati Shivaji International Airport is 32 km away.

 Rate For One Night: Starting from approximately INR 2,060

-Also Read: Traveling To Mumbai During Covid
+Also Read: Mumbai Travel Guide

 In the hospitality industry for over 20 years, Hotel Milan International is where your search for a budget hotel in Mumbai ends.
 It is located near the Milan subway at Santacruz, within convenient proximity to the domestic and international airports as well as the local railway station.
 Juhu and Bandra-Kurla Complex are a stone’s throw away.
 Its almost centralized location is ideal for anyone looking to explore the city suburbs.

 The hotel offers free parking for its guests, as well as a Wi-Fi service.
 All the rooms are air-conditioned, and fitted with amenities such as ironing facilities, a hot shower, and a television.
 The hotel also offers luggage storage, laundry, and dry cleaning services.
 A tour desk in the hotel assists guests with ticketing and taxi arrangements.
 As a guest at Milan International, you can enjoy delicious Indian, Chinese and Continental food at their restaurant.